May 2nd to May 26th

 Los Medanos College is approved for the training of veterans, dependents of deceased veterans, and children of disabled veterans under applicable federal and state laws administered by the Veterans Administration and the State Department of Veterans Affairs.
 Eligibility for benefits under any of these programs is determined by the appropriate federal or state agency.
 The College will make necessary certifications of enrollment and progress for such eligible students and will assist students in planning their program of study.
 Certification of attendance depends upon the students being registered in the College, being actively enrolled in courses, and requesting such certification.

 Priority registration appointments are available by request to active military personnel and to veterans discharged within two years preceding the term of enrollment.
-Contact the Office of Admissions & Records at (925) 473-7500 or email us at Admissions & Records.
+Contact the Office of Admissions & Records at (925) 473-7500 or email us firstname.lastname@example.org.

-To schedule an office appointment with a VA Certifying Official click on the link below.
+To schedule an office appointment with a VA Certifying Official visit the Veterans' Service Appointments link.

 Only courses that meet requirements for the major and degree objective indicated on the veteran students record will be certified for payment of benefits.
 A change in educational objective requires that the student complete a new evaluation.
 Los Medanos College is approved to certify for an associate degree or a certificate of achievement, as listed in the catalog, or for transfer majors approved for UC and CSU only.